 Marketing teams often struggle to meet deadlines and achieve their goals because of inefficient processes and a lack of proper tools to support better ways of working.

-Implementing agile principles and workflows, however, can go a long way toward solving these problems for marketing departments in all kinds of industries.
+Implementing agile principles and workflows, however, can go a long way toward solving these problems for marketing departments across all kinds of verticals.
 It’s no exaggeration nor hollow marketing claim to state that it has been immensely impactful upon CoSchedule’s growth.

 There are numerous ways to apply agile to marketing.
 Like so many other things in this industry, there are also different philosophies and opinions on the best way it should be approached.

-With that said, this guide is not necessarily the end-all, be-all guide on the subject.
-It’s such a broad topic with so many varying approaches that one guide that covering every aspect of agile inside and out would be an intimidating challenge (both to create and to read).
+With that said, this guide is not necessarily the end-all, be-all authority on the subject.
+It’s such a broad topic with so many varying approaches that one resource covering every aspect of agile inside and out would be an intimidating challenge (both to create and to read).

-Instead, this guide breaks down the basics of what you need to know, and explains how to actually implement it with easy-to-follow step-by-step instruction.
-It’s all informed by what has worked for the marketing team here at CoSchedule too, blending our own approach with some by-the-book explanation.
-There’s some repetition of information too, so if you don’t quite catch something the first time, you’ll often have an opportunity to hear it again later.
+Instead, it breaks down the basics of what you need to know, and explains how to actually implement it with easy-to-follow step-by-step instruction.
+It’s all informed by what has worked for the marketing team at CoSchedule too, blending our own approach with some by-the-book explanation.
+There’s some (strategic and thoughtful) repetition of information too, so if you don’t quite catch something the first time, you’ll often have an opportunity to hear it again later.

-In simplest terms, it’s a project management framework that borrows the principles of agile software development which enables teams to hit ship dates under budget more consistently.
+It’s a project management framework that borrows the principles of agile software development (which enables teams to hit ship dates under budget more consistently) and applies it to a marketing context.
 It achieves this by streamlining team structure, communication, processes, and workflows to maximize efficiency without sacrificing quality.

-This results in doing better work at lower cost and with fewer missed deadlines.
-It also allows teams to respond to changes in the market and adjust tactics according to what works much more quickly than the typical annual or semi-annual “big campaign” model of advertising.
+This results in doing better work more quickly with fewer missed deadlines.
+It also allows teams to respond to changes in the market and adjust tactics according to what works much more rapidly than the typical annual “big campaign” advertising model.

 As previously mentioned, marketers borrowed agile from software developers and adapted it to their own needs.
 But, who had this idea first, and how did they initially influence this change?

-It might make the most sense to go all the way back to the early to mid-1900s and the Toyota Production System.
+For that answer, let’s go back to the early to mid-1900s and the Toyota Production System (TPS).
 Constrained by limitations on land use and available resources following the second World War, the company devised a method of manufacturing cars that focused on eliminating waste.
 It was so successful that other car companies quickly adopted similar processes.

 From there, the philosophy spread slowly throughout the business world, and took root in software development sometime in the 1990s.
-In 2001, it started to become more formalized as a philosophy and a practice when a group of developers crafted the Agile Manifesto, a concise summation describing a way of working that was better suited to the quickly shifting needs of a growing technology industry.
+In 2001, it grew more formalized as a philosophy and a practice when a group of developers crafted the Agile Manifesto, a concise summation describing a way of working that was better suited to the quickly shifting needs of a growing technology industry.

 Everything else around the execution of agile marketing stems from this simple list.
 While it may seem basic, it represents a significant shift in thinking toward marketing, and one that is having a growing impact on how companies build and run marketing teams.

-That’s a good point to lead off into why “36.7% of marketers report they have adopted some flavor of agile marketing.”
+That’s a good point to lead off into why 50% of traditional marketers plan to adopt agile in the next year.
 It improves project management and gets measurable results.
 But, beyond statistics and claims of its greatness, why should you personally care?

 Consider the following points.

 Eliminating unnecessary steps and red tape means teams work faster.
-This in turn means they execute more projects, which means more opportunity to bring in customers.
+This equals executing more projects, which means more opportunity to bring in customers.
 Instead of spending time on things that don’t deliver value, you can focus all of your efforts on the most important tasks at hand.

 By emphasizing rapid testing, marketing teams using agile can discover all kinds of insights much more quickly.
 That means your marketing efforts can be driven by actual data to provide customers the messaging they’re actually looking for, rather than making guesses.

-Plus, by moving more quickly, acting on data, and embracing a fail-fast mindset, you can more easily produce innovative ideas that actually get heard, get implemented, and drive results.
+Plus, by moving more quickly, acting on data, and embracing a fail-fast mindset, you can more easily produce innovative ideas that actually get implemented and drive results.

 The old way of doing marketing was often slow, and measurement was sometimes difficult to quantify.
 Now, thanks to agile processes that empower teams to run multiple campaigns at once without reducing effectiveness, plus the advantages of modern analytics, it’s easier than ever to produce more measurable return on investment at (potentially) less cost.